alyssaleanne98/Unit-3-project-backend/README.md

 ### Amazon E-commerce Store

 Group:
+- Alyssa Cervantes
 - Kelly McDonald
-- Alyssa Cervantes
 - Kevin Tran
 - Colin Stoutt

 ### Introduction
-As a group we decided to really go for it in the group project and tackle an amazon ecommerce clone.
-We wanted to challenge ourselves in design, functionality and hoped to tackle a few bonus items beyond the MVP reqs.
+An Amazon E-Commerce clone where users can purchase a variety of essentials as a developer/engineer.
+My group and I leveraged HTML, CSS, React.JS in the front-end portion of this project.

 ### User Stories
 - As a user I can sign up for an account